Brighouse: Transport

 The A641 northward links Brighouse with Bradford and southward with Huddersfield.
 The A644 runs eastward out of Brighouse to Junction 25 of the M62 and Dewsbury.
 In the opposite direction, the A644 leaves Brighouse to the north-west towards Hipperholme, where it crosses the A58 Leeds-Halifax road, and continues through Queensbury to meet the A629 for Keighley.
 The A643 and A6025 provide less important local links, although the A643 is an alternative route through to Leeds.

 A bypass, originally called Elland Road, then renamed Lüdenscheid Link in the 1980s, after Brighouse's twin town in Germany, was constructed in the 1970s to clear heavy traffic from the narrow streets in the town centre.

 Brighouse railway station reopened in 2000 and provides the town with access to the National Rail network.
 All services are sponsored by Metro and provided by Northern.
-The current service is part of both the Huddersfield Line and the Calder Valley line, with services on the Huddersfield Line between Leeds and Manchester Victoria and services on the Caldervale Line between Leeds and Wakefield Westgate via Bradford, Halifax and Huddersfield.
+The current service is part of both the Huddersfield Line and the Calder Valley line, with services on the Huddersfield Line between Leeds and Manchester Victoria via Dewsbury and services on the Caldervale Line between Leeds and Huddersfield via Bradford and Halifax.
 Direct services to London Kings Cross are also available, with four services per day provided by Grand Central.

-Bus services operate frequently to Halifax like the 549,548 and Huddersfield like the 549,X63.
-Plus Bradford by using the 686,X63,and the 688 which runs at the weekend.
-There is also an hourly service to Leeds, the Arriva run service 254.These are coordinated by West Yorkshire Metro.
+Bus services operate frequently to Halifax like the 549 and 548 and Huddersfield like the 549 and X63.
+Plus Bradford by using the 686, X63 and the 688 which runs at the weekend.
+There is also an hourly service to Leeds, the Arriva run service 254.
+These are coordinated by West Yorkshire Metro.
 Services are operated by First Bradford, First Calderdale & Huddersfield, Team Pennine and South Pennine Community Transport.
-In addition there was a daytime Tesco-sponsored ShopHopper service, operated by TJ Walsh, around the town centre, linking the bus station to the superstore, unfortunately, this service was removed a few years ago.
 Brighouse bus station has been refurbished with funding from Metro and re-opened in May 2009.
 The bus station is between Commercial Street and the bypass.
 The bus station and some bus stops in the Brighouse area are equipped with Real Time Passenger Information Screens.

 The Calder and Hebble Navigation links Brighouse with Wakefield (junction with the Aire and Calder Navigation), Mirfield (junction with the Huddersfield Broad Canal) and Sowerby Bridge (junction with the Rochdale Canal).